 Knowing where to start is the most difficult part when process complexity and lack of insights can hinder you from striving for change.
 But start you must.

 We recommend taking the top five areas you think will make the most difference whether that’s by country, then payment method, or whichever areas that are relevant for your vertical.
 Start at the top and peel back the layers as if peeling an onion.
-It’s what I did at Expedia and these days we have much more advanced analytic tools to help you identify areas ripe for optimization.

 That said, there’s no one failsafe recipe because you won’t know until you devise a holistic approach to connect up your payments processes.